-Both the local and literal tables are associated with the current procedure being parsed and are written to the intermediate code file when the procedure has been successfully parsed.
-If a record declaration has been parsed, then the local table, containing only the field name identifiers, is written to the global declarations file.
-After all procedure, record, and global declarations in a Icon source file have been parsed, the global table is written into the global declarations file.
+Both the local and literal tables are associated with the current procedure being parsed and are written to the .u1 file when the procedure has been successfully parsed.
+If a record declaration has been parsed, then the local table, containing only the field name identifiers, is written to the .u2 file.
+After all procedure, record, and global declarations in a lcon source file have been parsed, the global table is written into the global declarations file.